Skip to main content

 Antidepressants and anti-anxiety medications are often used to ease symptoms of C-PTSD so that therapy can go forward.
 This is the key... getting your symptoms under control enough so that you can deal with just the everyday stressors in a more normal and healthy way so that you can work on the bigger issues.

-Medication has both its pros, cons, and risks, but when used 'properly' it can play a very useful role in treating and managing many PTSD symptoms especially if it is used in conjunction with other forms of therapy.
+Medication has its pros, cons, and risks, but when used properly, it can play a valuable role in treating and managing many PTSD symptoms, especially when used in conjunction with other forms of therapy.

-There is no one drug that will cure C-PTSD and nothing can replace therapy itself because without therapy the drugs are only Band-Aids for a wound that will not heal until it is properly treated and cared for.
-'Re-training' your brain and body is what this whole process of healing is about.
+There is no single drug that will cure C-PTSD, and nothing can replace therapy itself.
+Without therapy, medications are merely Band-Aids for a wound that will not heal until it is properly treated and cared for.
+Re-training your brain and body is central to the healing process.

 Complex PTSD Support Groups